Blosc/c-blosc2/ROADMAP.rst

 * **Contiguous frames:** allow to store super-chunks contiguously, either on-disk or in-memory.
 When a super-chunk is backed by a frame, instead of storing all the chunks sparsely in-memory, they are serialized inside the frame container.
 The frame can be stored on-disk too, meaning that persistence of super-chunks is supported.

-* **Sparse frames (on-disk):** each chunk in a super-chunk is stored in a separate file, as well as the metadata.
-This is the counterpart of in-memory super-chunk, and allows for more efficient updates than in frames (i.e. avoiding 'holes' in monolithic files).
+* **Sparse frames:** each chunk in a super-chunk, as well as the metadata, are stored separately.
+This allows for more efficient updates than in frames (i.e. avoiding 'holes' in monolithic files).

 * **Partial chunk reads:** there is support for reading just part of a chunk, so avoiding reading the whole thing and then discarding the unnecessary data (which is a waste of resources).